Help Build Lean Muscle with Heart Healthy Proteins

 – Lean ground beef with no more than 10% calories from fat

 – Lean pork (tenderloin or loin chop)

 – Wild game such as venison, rabbit, pheasant, or wild duck, which are lower in fat than animals raised for market (duck or goose)

 Eggs provide high-quality protein—one that is complete and is easily digested and used by your body.
 One large hard-boiled egg contains 78 calories, 6 grams of protein, and only 1.6 grams of saturated fat.
 Though eggs are high in cholesterol, studies show that eating them does not raise blood cholesterol levels in most people.

-Curves Shakes offer 15 grams of protein per serving and come in two delicious flavors (chocolate and vanilla).
+Protein shakes can offer 15 grams of protein per serving and come in a variety of delicious flavors (such as chocolate and vanilla).
 This perfect post-workout drink will help with muscle repair and recovery.

 Do you remember when cottage cheese seemed to be one of the staples of dieters everywhere?
 Well, there’s good reason.
 A half-cup serving of low-fat, 1 percent cottage cheese has only 81 calories, 1 gram of saturated fat, and a whopping 14 grams of muscle-building (and hunger-satisfying) protein.

 Greek yogurt is another great choice.
 One 6-ounce container of plain, nonfat yogurt contains 100 calories, 17 grams of protein, and no saturated fat.